uttarashekar/ghc_2020_aws_workshop/README.md

    ```
    npm install -g @aws-amplify/cli
    ```
 ---

 Setup:
 ---

-1. Open your terminal and navigate to the location that you want to create your project
+1. Open your terminal and navigate to the root (or a location where you want to create your project)
     ```
     cd ~
     ```

-2. Create a directory and navigate into it
+2. Create a directory for this workshop and navigate into it
     ```
     mkdir ghc2020_aws_workshop
     cd ghc2020_aws_workshop
     ```
-3. Clone this git repository to get the boilerplate front-end code for the project:
+3. Clone this git repository to get the boilerplate front-end code for the project and navigate into the project codebase:
     ```
     git clone https://github.com/uttarashekar/aws-workshop-community-news-bulletin.git
+    cd aws-workshop-community-news-bulletin
     ```

 4. Configure your AWS Amplify